 Step 4.
 Type exit and hit Enter to close the command window when DiskPart reports it has successfully formatted the volume.

 For the situations in the second category, simply formatting the disk will likely not be sufficient.
 Instead, it will require some advanced operations, such as applying SanDisk repair tools to fix these issues on your device.

-Here, we also collected several SanDisk repair tools for you to pick up one and apply to repair corrupted, unreadable, and even write-protected SanDisk devices:
+Here, we also collected several SanDisk repair tools for you to pick up and apply to repair corrupted, unreadable and even write-protected SanDisk devices:

 - #1.
 EaseUS Tools M + EaseUS Partition Master Free Edition